f1datajunkie/TSL/notebooks/TSL Timing Screen Screenshot and Data Grabber.md

 showpreview=True
 while True:

-    prevSessionTime = None #heurstic to try to spot if we are stuck
+    prevSessionTime = None #heuristic to try to spot if we are stuck
     #If we are stuck, reload the browser
     shoved=False #part of the keep it running heuristic